jassimga4/blog/Projects/_posts/2022-04-24-UnityProject.markdown

 ## Design Decisions

-The game will be made using local networking as it
+The game will be made using local networking as it is easy to implement and free.

 Since this game is intended to be cross-play, the first obstacle is a Unified-Input system.
 The challenge is to ensure that all players have similar competitive experience across different platforms.
 This is my proposed solution of implementation.